apple/swift-async-algorithms/Guides/Throttle.md

 The `AsyncThrottleSequence` and its `Iterator` are conditionally `Sendable` if the base types comprising it are `Sendable`.

+The time in which events are measured are from the previous emission if present.
+If a duration has elapsed between the last emission and the point in time the throttle is measured then that duration is counted as elapsed.
+The first element is considered not throttled because no interval can be constructed from the start to the first element.

 ## Alternatives Considered

 It was considered to only provide the "latest" style APIs, however the reduction version grants more flexibility and can act as a funnel to the implementations of `latest`.